 Below, I will go through some of the pros and cons of bullet and dome cameras, and although there are not many hard and fast rules, you can use them as guidelines to help assist you with your purchase.
 Some security integrators disagree with certain pros and cons of these two camera styles, and rightfully so, as there is no one type of camera for every application.If you read no further than this though, know that 9 out of 10 CCTV installers will agree that bullet cameras are better for most OUTDOOR applications and dome cameras are better for most INDOOR applications.

-If you are looking for a long-range camera, you’ll probably want to go with a bullet camera, as the housing of the dome camera tends to limit the size of the lens.
+If you are looking for a long-range camera, you’ll probably want to go with a bullet camera, as the housing of the dome camera tends to limit the size of the security camera lens.
 Typically, the longer the lens, the longer the range.
 Please keep in mind however that I say “typically”, as in the tendency is that bullet cameras see further.
 Some domes incorporate a lens with an extensive range, like this vandal proof dome from Veilux.

 If you are looking for an indoor camera, dome cameras are far more common.
 They are less intrusive, and most people agree they are far more elegant and sleek, and will flow more seamlessly with the décor of the household or building.